 A heart-wrenching tale of the search for redemption, with a calescent riff to match, John Wesley’s “Mary Will” is for everyone who ever worried they’d never overcome the mistakes of the past.

 We never question the notion of two guitarists playing alongside each other but the idea of two bassists doubling up the low end still seems to be an exotic proposition.

 ‘Don’t worry: Porcupine Tree will return’: Despite slew of solo projects, Gavin Harrison remains upbeat

-As Steven Wilson continues to focus exclusively on his solo career, questions about the future of Porcupine Tree persist.
-Drummer Gavin Harrison, even as he continues his own tandem projects, insists the band isn’t over.
+As Steven Wilson continues to focus exclusively on his solo career, questions about the future of Porcupine Tree remain.
+Drummer Gavin Harrison has his own tandem projects too, but still insists the band isn’t over.

 ‘I don’t have time in my life to do that’: Steven Wilson on his departures from Blackfield, Porcupine Tree